Sutter Health

 Important information regarding our relationship with Sutter Health for people enrolled in our Individual Medicare Advantage HMO plans

-UnitedHealthcare and Sutter Health (Sutter) have mutually agreed to end our contract for Individual Medicare Advantage HMO plans, with the exception of Medicare Advantage Group Retiree HMO and PPO plans.
-This means that Sutter’s physicians and hospitals will no longer be in network for members enrolled in UnitedHealthcare Individual Medicare Advantage HMO plans, effective Jan.
+UnitedHealthcare and Sutter have mutually agreed that Sutter’s physicians will be out of network for Individual Medicare Advantage HMO plans, effective Jan.
 1, 2026.

 Our top priority is that people have uninterrupted access to the care they need.
-That is why we are notifying our members in advance of the Medicare Annual Enrollment Period (AEP) to inform them Sutter will be out of network.
+That is why we notified our members in advance of the Medicare Annual Enrollment Period (AEP) to inform them Sutter’s physicians will be out of network.

 This does not impact Medicare Supplement plans.
-People enrolled in a Medicare Supplement plan can continue accessing care with their Sutter providers on and after Jan.
+People enrolled in a Medicare Supplement plan can continue accessing care with their Sutter physicians on and after Jan.
 1, 2026.

 Here are a few things you need to know: